New York LLC Operating Agreement

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.

 - It helps preserve your limited liability status.
-If you're the sole owner of a single-member LLC in New York, having an operating agreement will help to ensure your limited liability status is upheld by court officials, and add to your business' credibility as a whole.
+If you're the sole owner of a single-member LLC in New York, having an operating agreement will help to ensure your limited liability status is upheld by court officials, and add to your business's credibility as a whole.

 Get a Free Operating Agreement